D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

 D'Angelo Russell Insights vs. the Warriors

-- The Warriors give up 43.3 rebounds per game, ranking 15th in the NBA.
+- The Warriors allow 43.3 rebounds per contest, ranking 15th in the NBA.

-- Allowing 25.7 assists per game, the Warriors are the 15th-ranked team in the league.
+- In terms of assists, the Warriors have allowed 25.7 per contest, 15th in the league.

-- The Warriors give up 12.9 made 3-pointers per contest, 23rd-ranked in the NBA.
+- Conceding 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the league.

 D'Angelo Russell vs. the Warriors